qualidafial/ldug-jdbi-demo/TUTORIAL.md

 Initially, the app saves todos in Java memory on the server, so todos will be lost whenever you restart the app.

-As you follow the tutorial, restart the app to see each take take effect.
+As you follow the tutorial, restart the app to see each change take effect.

 Let's begin!